Thursday 24 January 2019

 "... although guidelines address known pollutants and place ceiling concentrations upon them in order to mitigate their consequences, emerging pollutants, such as pharmaceuticals and chemicals used in the production of household items, have no such limits placed upon them.
 Thus they are uninhibited from accumulating in the soils on which they are applied."

 "Environmental impact of biosolids stockpiles - while stockpiles remain untouched, they contribute to the wastewater treatment industry's damaging carbon footprint … they present a significant source of greenhouse gas emissions worldwide … and may also be responsible for polluting waterways, thus affecting the aquatic environment in addition to polluting the atmosphere."
-This Professor's points are further explored in this more recent article -

 "Biosolids have a cocktail of nasty chemicals.
 It’s not just plastic – many industrial additives and chemicals have been found in wastewater and biosolids"